bbc/psammead/packages/components/psammead-social-embed/README.md

 OEmbed is a dynamic import found within CanonicalSocialEmbed.
 While it is being loaded, `<p>Loading&hellip;</p>` is rendered.
 This could be updated to inherit the width and height of the oEmbed content and thus prevent reflows when it is replaced.

 ## Miscellaneous

-`SocialEmbed` renders the same result given the same props and is memoized using [React.memo](https://reactjs.org/docs/react-api.html#reactmemo), which helps prevent unnecessary re-renders.
+Some components within `SocialEmbed` render the same result given the same props and are memoized using [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) to prevent unnecessary renders.

 ## Contributing